Jean-Poul/Neo4j-assignment/README.md

 o how close is the connection between two specific players? o …
 - Use graph visualization as much as appropriate

+Submit the solution in your Github repository and a link to it in Peergrade.

+This is a group project, the solution of which provides 20 study points.